Wanchunwei/leetcode/notes/Zuma Game.md

 DFS

+**This problem can not use BFS, because we need to change status of both `board` and `hand` each step (can not do backtracking).
+BFS can only solve problems that does not need backtracking. **

 Key Points  for my solution:

 1. If i = 0, then the only choice is to insert character `board.charAt(i)`